About this book

 Lisa Moore's Alligator gives dramatic birth to a new kind of fiction: North Atlantic Gothic.
 The story moves with the swiftness of a gator in attack mode through the lives of a group of brilliantly rendered characters in contemporary St. John's, Newfoundland-- a city whose spiritual location is somewhere in the heart of Flannery O'Connor country.
 Its denizens jostle each other in uneasy arabesques of desire, greed, lust, and ambition, juxtaposed with a yearning for purity, depth, and redemption.
 Meet Madeleine, the driven aging filmmaker whose mission is to complete a Bergmanesque magnum opus before she dies; Frank, a young man of innocence and determination whose life is a strange anthology of unpredictable dangers; Valentin, the sociopathic Russian refugee whose predatory tendencies threaten everyone he encounters; and Colleen, at seventeen a hard-edged female Holden Caulfield, drawn inexorably to the places where alligators thrive.
 In these pages humanity is a bizarre combination of the reptilian and the saintly.
 Listen to its heartbeat, and be moved -- and delighted.

-Short-listed for the Bennington Gate Fiction Award 2005
+- Short-listed Bennington Gate Fiction Award, 2005

-Long-listed for the Orange Broadband Award 2007
+- Long-listed Orange Broadband Award, 2007

 - Long-listed IMPAC Dublin Literary Award, 2006